-Eating right doesn't have to be complicated — simply begin to shift to healthier food and beverage choices.
-Start building a smarter plate by choosing fruits and vegetables, whole grains, lean protein and low-fat dairy — foods that are packed with the nutrients you need without all the added sugars and solid fats.
-In addition, you can help reduce your risk of high blood pressure, heart disease and stroke by eating less sodium.
+Eating right doesn't have to be complicated.
+Start building a healthy plate by choosing fruits and vegetables, whole grains, lean protein and low-fat dairy — foods that are packed with the nutrients you need without too many added sugars, sodium and solid fats.

 Focus on Variety

 - Choose a variety of foods from all the food groups to get the nutrients your body needs.
 Fruits and vegetables can be fresh, frozen or canned.

 - Eat more dark green vegetables such as leafy greens and broccoli and orange vegetables including carrots and sweet potatoes.